iftahnaf/CoveragePathPlanning/README.md

 2. `map_number` - The map number from `CreateScenario` class in the `modules` folder.
 You can add new maps with the same formation.

-3. `show_path` - Plotting the shortest path given by Swiching Gradient CPP algorithem.
+3. `show_path` - Plotting the shortest path given by Switching Gradient CPP algorithem.

 # Resources